 Some articles in PubMed will also have these supplementary concept attached to them, though not all do.
 The terms are:

 Plug this search into PubMed, exactly as is, to find literature since December 2019 with most commonly used variations of the terminology.
-It should be noted that commonly used terminology in the medical literature does not always represent the ways we would phrase this but in order to gather all pertinent information it can be important to utilize.
+It should be noted that commonly used terminology in the medical literature does not always represent the ways we would phrase the terms, many may have biases and racist terms attached, but you might sometimes see them attached to a record.

 When searching Google Scholar the "Cited By" option can be a good way to find literature that is more up to date.